-- 2.4.1 The Council has an established officer governance process which ensures transparency and gives assurance to members.
-Officer panels receive and consider proposals and business cases, which are supported by a set of tools and procedures ('the officer handbook') to define the process for getting capital schemes approved and to manage subsequent variations, including how officers provide members with information and assurance that controls are in place alongside an audit trail that meets member expectations. - 2.4.2 The same process for considering and approving projects and business cases applies whether the decision is for an officer or a Cabinet Member.
+2.4.1 The Council has an established officer governance process which ensures transparency and gives assurance to members.
+Officer panels receive and consider proposals and business cases, which are supported by a set of tools and procedures ('the officer handbook') to define the process for approving getting capital schemes approved and to manage subsequent variations, including how officers provide members with information and assurance that controls are in place alongside an audit trail that meets member expectations.

+- 2.4.2 The same process for considering and approving projects and business cases applies whether the decision is for an officer or a Cabinet Member.
 A model for business cases is used, which is streamlined for less complex projects, to ensure the input is proportionate.
-Where a decision relating to the capital programme is also a 'key decision' (investment exceeds £500,000 or significant impact on more than one division), it will be published in the Forward Plan.
-The quarterly review of the capital programme will be published in the Members' Information Service and linked to the Members' Information Network database. - 2.4.3 All projects have a business justification through an initial business case (for schemes that require resources to develop a detailed business case) or outline business case (where the scheme is more straightforward).
+Where a decision relating to the capital programme is also a 'key decision' (investment of exceeds £500,000 and over or significant impact on more than one division), it will be published in the Forward Plan and taken in line with usual key decision governance processes.
+The quarterly review of the capital programme will be published in The Bulletin weekly newsletter and linked to the Members' Information Network database. - 2.4.3 All projects have a business justification through an initial business case (for schemes that require resources to develop a detailed business case) or outline business case (where the scheme is more straightforward).
 These are considered for prioritisation each year ahead of recommendation to the Council for approval of the programme.
-Individual projects may be

-- considered by the Performance and Finance or relevant service Select Committees. - 2.4.4 In addition to the large schemes and development projects that make up much of the capital programme, there will be routine investment plans for the core business of the Council that have block allocations.
+Individual projects may be considered by the Performance and Finance or relevant service scrutiny committees. - 2.4.4 In addition to the large schemes and development projects that make up much of the capital programme, there will be routine investment plans for the core business of the Council that have block allocations.
 These include the schools maintenance programme, the maintenance of the Council's operational buildings, highways maintenance, the replacement of vehicles and other essential service assets.
 These are planned and budgeted for through asset management plans within the capital programme and will operate within the approved control totals.
-Their implementation is delegated to the relevant Executive Director or Director. - 2.4.5 All significant or cross-portfolio changes are taken through the Total Performance Monitor and published as Cabinet Member decisions in accordance with their portfolio.
-The Performance and Finance and service Select Committees sees the Forward Plan, notice of capital schemes on the programme register and has access to the business cases which may therefore be subject to preview as required. - 2.4.6 The monitoring of the capital programme is part of the core business of Cabinet Board on a quarterly basis with formal decisions published in accordance with constitutional arrangements.
-The Performance and Finance Select Committee has the same quarterly programme review.
+Their implementation is delegated to the relevant Director or Assistant Director. - 2.4.5 All significant or cross-portfolio changes are taken through the Total Performance and Resources Report Monitor and published as Cabinet Member decisions in accordance with their portfolio.
+The Performance and Finance and service Scrutiny Committees sees the Forward Plan, notice of capital schemes on the programme register and has access to the business cases which may therefore be subject to preview as required. - 2.4.6 The monitoring of the capital programme is part of the core business of Cabinet Briefing on a quarterly Performance and Resources Report basis with formal decisions published in accordance with constitutional arrangements.
+The Performance and Finance Scrutiny Committee has the same quarterly programme review.
+Quarterly finance performance reports on the capital programme are reviewed by the Capital and Assets Board and both finance and performance are included in the Performance and Resources Report and reported to the relevant scrutiny committee.
+Variations and transfers between capital scheme budgets are outlined in Section A, 3.1.4 above.

-2.5 Resource Allocation
+2.5 Budgeting Resource Allocation

-2.5.1 The Director of Finance, Performance and Procurement is responsible for developing and maintaining a resource allocation process that ensures due consideration of the County Council's Policy Framework.
+2.5.1 The Director of Finance and Support Services is responsible for developing and maintaining a resource allocation process that ensures due consideration of the County Council's Policy Framework and Medium-Term Financial Strategy.

-2.6 Guidelines
+2.6 Budget Principles Guidelines